emaloney/CleanroomLogger/BREAKING-CHANGES.md

 ## 1.3.0

-The `LogSeverity.Comparator` enum has been removed.
+1. The `LogSeverity.Comparator` enum has been removed.
 Instead, the `LogSeverity` protocol now conforms to `Comparable`.

+2. The representation of thread IDs has been changed from `Int` to `UInt64` to be in line with the C-based `pthread` API from which we're retrieving them.